Assambra/Free-MMORPG/README.md

 ~~We provide a playable demo where you can play the latest release, check what Free-MMORPG can do, or test and send bug reports.
 You can find it here: <a href="https://github.com/Assambra/Free-MMORPG/releases">Get Latest</a>.
 Only the latest release has a playable demo, provided as a `.rar` file.
 This client will connect to our game server.~~

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ---

 ## Master-Server

 ![Master-Server Concept][master-server-concept]

+### Introduction: Transitioning to a Hybrid Backend

+This project initially began with a backend built entirely on **EzyFox Server**.
+However, over time, I realized that developing both the client and server in **C#** and **Unity** was not only more intuitive but also significantly more efficient.
+While EzyFox Server provides robust networking capabilities, it posed significant challenges when implementing complex features such as physics-based collision and other advanced mechanics.

+For example, I initially calculated player height using a heightmap to ensure that the server's height calculations aligned with those on the client.
+While functional, this approach was labor-intensive and required significant effort to maintain state consistency between the server and Unity client.
+This challenge highlighted a recurring issue: each new feature or problem would require a similarly complex implementation to synchronize the server state with the client.

+To overcome these limitations, I extended EzyFox Server's existing room structure to support spawning **Unity-based server instances**.
+This hybrid approach combines EzyFox's powerful networking features with Unity's physics and game logic, resulting in a seamless and efficient integration for server-client interactions.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+---

+### Project Structure Overview

+This project comprises three key components:

+1. **Master-Server**: Based on the EzyFox Server, it acts as the central hub for communication and room management.
+2. **Free-Server**: A Unity instance that handles the game logic, physics, and state management for individual rooms.
+3. **Free-Client**: The client application for players, built using Unity and communicating with the Master-Server.

+### Communication Flow
+The **Unity-Servers** act as clients for the **Master-Server**, ensuring seamless interaction between:

+- **Free-Client ↔ Master-Server ↔ Free-Server**

+We rely on the **EzyFox Client SDK** for all communications across these components.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Master-Server: Centralized Management

+The **Master-Server** is built on EzyFox Server and performs several critical tasks:

+- **User Management**: Authentication and session tracking.
+- **Database Operations**: Handling requests to and from the database.
+- **Unity Server Management**: Spawning, monitoring, and managing a Unity-Server instance for each room.

+### Request Flow

+1. **Client Request**: A Unity-Client sends a request to the Master-Server.
+2. **Forwarding**: The Master-Server forwards the request to the appropriate Unity-Server.
+3. **Processing**: The Unity-Server processes the request (e.g., physics simulation or game logic updates).
+4. **Response Handling**: The processed response is sent back to the Master-Server, which forwards it to the appropriate client(s).

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Notes

+This structure ensures that the Master-Server remains lightweight while leveraging Unity’s strengths for game-specific logic and physics calculations.
+Future sections will detail implementation specifics and provide example workflows for game scenarios.

 ---